 (If you want, do this by copying the code from your previous exercise into a new cell, and modifying as necessary.)
 How is your new graph different from the previous one?
+The axes are now labelled.

 3. Now suppose that, instead, we wanted to plot the function $s=t^2$.
 Try entering and executing.
 What goes wrong?